pulse-framework/pulse/docs/v3/docs/state.md

 const MY_STATE = App.State<Boolean>(true);
 ```

-- State accepts a generic type for type saftey
+- State accepts a generic type for type safety
 - The only parameter of State is the default value, methods to modify, mutate and access the State value are chainable.

 ```typescript